Is Playa del Carmen Safe? Top Playa del Carmen Safety Tips for 2025

 The ADO is the airport bus and one of the largest bus companies in Mexico.

-I’ve taken the ADO bus many times and have never had any issues but it’s not uncommon for belongings to be stolen from the overhead bins.
+I’ve taken the ADO bus in Playa del Carmen many times and have never had any issues but it’s not uncommon for belongings to be stolen from the overhead bins.

 The thief will walk down the aisle with their hands up for stability and move the overhead items along with them.

-If you can, don’t use the overhead bins and keep your personal belogings on the floor in front of you or on your lap.
+If you can, don’t use the overhead bins and keep your personal belongings on the floor in front of you or on your lap.

 Overcharging or Added Service Charges